nikomatsakis/rfcs/text/0000-export-executable-symbols.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+We could introduce a new source annotation, `#[export]`.
+For backwards compatibility with current behavior, `#[no_mangle]` symbols could be exported by default - and possibly disabled with `#[export(false)]`.
+This would reduce the need to hide this change to compiler/linker behavior behind a compiler flag or crate annotation.

 Maybe other options to control what symbols get exported?
 Although I'd fear turning rustc into yet another linker script implementation, so maybe not.